fastlib/fCWT/README.md

 MATLAB
 ---------
-_The Matlab wrapper for fCWT version 2.0 is currently under development.
-Please use the Python package or native C++._

 In the MATLAB-folder, we provided an example live-script titled `example.mlx`.
 The example includes basic MATLAB-implementation on how to generate fCWT optimization plans and calculate time-frequency matrices using fCWT.
 To use fCWT with MATLAB, make sure you generate the MEX-files using the commands listed in the `quickstart` section.